orion-project/rezonator2/img/README.md

 ## `./_tmp`
 Images used as shape sources, some obsolete images, or images moved from rezonator-1 but not used yet.

+**TODO:** Should be eliminated.
+Move used images to respective dirs and delete unused ones.

 ## `./drawing`
 Images that are used as tips/infos/descriptions in the application.